 Have you ever wanted to take a peek at IMPLAN’s Trade Flow data?
-Have you been curious about the details of IMPLAN's Gravity Model and Trade Flow RPCs?
-Then this might be the place for you!
+Have you been curious about the details of IMPLAN's Gravity Model?

-IMPLAN’s domestic Trade Flow data set is comprised of county-to-county dollar values of domestic trade in all IMPLAN commodities (including services).
+IMPLAN’s domestic Trade Flow data set consists of county-to-county dollar values of domestic trade in all IMPLAN Commodities (including services).
 The data are estimated via a doubly-constrained gravity model.
 The trade captured by this dataset is for both intermediate and final uses, and includes trade within a county (a county to itself).
 Cool right?

 The gravity model was originally adapted from Newton’s Law of Gravity!
 This law states that the attraction between two masses is directly related to the size of the masses and inversely related to the distance between them.
 The gravity model was first suggested in an I-O context in Leontief and Strout (1963).
 In the last fifty years, the gravity model has been widely used to predict trade flows (Federal Highway Administration, 1977, p.
 118; Anderson and van Wincoop, 2003; Anderson, 2011).